 BBO has partnered with a leading video conference company to provide very high-quality video chat for bridge tournaments.
 It’ll make your tournaments even more engaging.

-Video Chat is an optional premium feature that can be added to your tournament.
+an optional premium feature that can be added to your tournament free of charge.

 - It’s very easy to use

 - Great feature to attract new players to your club